ronald-de-rooij/radioswitch-laravel/laravel-docs/dailyTasks/localTasks.md

 - Ensure your Docker environment is started (see also **Rebuilding containers**)
 - `git pull --ff-only` to update your repository
-- `docker exec {PROJECT_ABBR}-php composer install` in case new packages were installed
+- `sudo docker exec {PROJECT_ABBR}-php composer install` in case new packages were installed
-- `docker exec {PROJECT_ABBR}-php php artisan migrate` in case database changes were made
+- `sudo docker exec {PROJECT_ABBR}-php php artisan migrate` in case database changes were made

 ## IDE Helper